danfuzz/samizdat/doc/library-guide/OneOff.md

 #### `get_key(value) -> .`

 Some values have an associated "key" or "key-like" value.
-This generic provides access to that key.
-This generic often goes hand-in-hand with `get_value`.
+This method provides access to that key.
+This method often goes hand-in-hand with `get_value`.

 It is discouraged to bind this to a function that sometimes returns void;